-- Wrightwood is your only chance to gas up there are no services along Highway 2. - There is little to no cell service along the course, so don't rely on this for driving directions or communication with the outside world.
+- Wrightwood is your only chance to gas up there are no services along Highway 2.
+This year involves significant driving detours.
+Make sure you can get there. - There are no public EV chargers in Wrightwood or along the course. - There is little to no cell service along the course, so don't rely on this for driving directions or communication with the outside world.